skattjakt/Custodian/readme.md

-# Protype for OTC system between any ERC20 token
+# Prototype for OTC system between any ERC20 token